benjaminykim/briefs-backend/README.md

 briefs.link is a url shortener

+# Setting Up
+- Clone the repository and install Docker Engine and Docker Compose
+- Create a `.env` file with your chosen environment variable values (.env.example as template)
+- [PROD] place your tls certificates in the `data/cert` directory, named as `cloudflare.crt` and `cloudflare.key` for public/private keys
+- Use the `./deploy.sh` script in order to build and deploy different modes
+  - run `./deploy.sh` to see the script's usage

 # Deployment

 The backend is containerized with Docker and utilizes the `./deploy.sh` shell script with Docker Compose in order to build and run the application.

 For a local build run:

 `./deploy.sh dev`

 For production, run:

 `./deploy.sh prod`

 Use the `-f` flag to follow logs:

 `./deploy.sh dev -f`

 To delete all Docker volumes, images, and containers for system prune, run:

 `./deploy refresh`

-Note that the production build will containerize the API, database and NGINX web server.
-Since we are using Cloudflare for DDOS protection and as a reverse proxy, we must manually store keys in the `data/cert` directory with `cloudflare.crt` and `cloudflare.key` inside.

-Both dev and prod deployment require a `.env` file.
-Use the `.env.example` file as a template for your environment variables.

 ## Configuration